 Here is a link to our opening Instructions Download PDF

-Here is a link to our Chapin Sprayer Troubleshooting Instructions Download PDF
+Here is a link to our Hudson Sprayer Troubleshooting Instructions Download PDF

 This has happened a few times and have some suggestions you can try for cleaning rugs, garage, car interior, etc…

 5. Bleach.
 1/8 cup per gallon of water (don't forget, it's bleach)

 These have shown good results according to customer feedback.